 We gather for worship in four different but overlapping groups…

 Brighthelm Progressive Christians.
 Worship is informal and creative and includes time for discussion, as we try to be an open-minded and open-hearted community.
 Communion will often form part of the service.
-Having piloted this new group, we are getting ready to launch properly on 25th March, 4pm in the Stanmer Room.
-After that, we plan to meet monthly on the fourth Saturday of each month.
+We meet monthly on the fourth Saturday of each month.
 To find out dates and other details, see the calendar on the home page, our Facebook page (Brighthelm Progressive Christians) or Twitter (@BPCBrighton).